Admitted into the IA program and have questions? Click here

 3. What are your career plans upon completion of the program?

-A resume should be concise, easy-to-read, grammatically correct, well-composed, and formated.
+A resume should be concise, easy-to-read, grammatically correct, well-composed, and formatted.

 Please limit your resume to a maximum of two pages.